-- 2. In this Act, - "artificial reef" means any natural or man-made structure placed in or on a body of water typically built to promote marine life in areas with a generally featureless bottom to serve as shelter and habitat, source of food, breeding areas for fishery species and contribute to shoreline protection; - "accretion" means the natural and gradual increase of land due to the accumulation of soil, sand and rocks deposited by water action; - "avulsion" means a sudden and violent shift in a watercourse, resulting in significant land loss;
+- 2. In this Act, - "artificial reef" means any natural or man-made structure placed in or on a body of water typically built to promote marine life in areas with a generally featureless bottom to serve as shelter and habitat, source of food, breeding areas for fishery species and contribute to shoreline protection; - "accretion" means the natural and gradual increase of land due to the accumulation of soil, sand and rocks deposited by water action; - "avulsion" means a sudden and violent shift in a watercourse, resulting in significant land loss; - "alluvion" means the slow increase of land area, whether by artificial or natural processes due to accumulation of soil, clay or other material on the seashore; - "Barbados Coast Guard" means the Barbados Coast Guard established by the Defence Act, Cap.
+159;

-- "alluvion" means the slow increase of land area, whether by artificial or natural processes due to accumulation of soil, clay or other material on the seashore; - "Barbados Coast Guard" means the Barbados Coast Guard established by the Defence Act, Cap.
-159; - "beach" means the entire area associated with the shoreline, composed of unconsolidated materials, typically sand, pebbles, coral rubble and beach rock, that extends landwards from the high-water mark to the area where there is a marked change in material or natural physiographic form or as applied to the east coast and some southeast coast beach locations to a distance of 500 metres landward from the mean high water mark, whichever is the lesser distance; - "beach rock" means formerly unconsolidated materials of the area associated with the shoreline which have been naturally cemented into rock; - "berm" means a nearly horizontal beach or back shore parallel ridge formed due to the landward transport of the beach material by wave uprush and includes the steep ridge slope which faces the sea and is the transition point from the dry beach area to the foreshore; - "breakwater" means any structure, constructed or otherwise, whether attached to the shore or otherwise, that - (a) is parallel to or at an angle to the shore; - (b) is continuous or segmented; or - (c) protrudes above the surface of the water or is submerged protecting the shoreline or a beach, harbour, anchorage or basin from the action of waves or trapping sand or sediment; - "climate change adaptation" means an adjustment in natural or human systems in response to actual or expected climatic stimuli or their effects, which moderates harm or exploits beneficial opportunities;

-"coastal resources" means the land, water, minerals and nodules found on or under the seabed and living resources associated with the shoreline, water column, and marine areas of Barbados, including beaches, shorecliffs, seascapes and other resources of aesthetic value, coral reefs, coral rubble, algal beds, seagrass beds, sand dunes, mangroves, other wetlands and other ecosystems found along the shore together with the flora and fauna found in these areas;
+- "beach" means the entire area associated with the shoreline, composed of unconsolidated materials, typically sand pebbles, coral rubble and beach rock, that extends landwards from the high-water mark to the area where there is a marked change in material or natural physiographic form or as applied to the East coast and some Southeast coast beach locations to a distance of 500 metres landward from the mean high water mark, whichever is the lesser distance; - "beach rock" means formerly unconsolidated materials of the area associated with the shoreline which have been naturally cemented into rock; - "berm" means a nearly horizontal part of the beach or backshore formed by the deposit of material by wave action; - "breakwater" means any structure, constructed or otherwise, whether attached to the shore or otherwise, that - (a) is parallel to or at an angle to the shore; - (b) is continuous or segmented; or - (c) protrudes above the surface of the water or is submerged - protecting the shoreline or a beach, harbour, anchorage or basin from the action of waves or trapping sand or sediment; - "climate change adaptation" means an adjustment in natural or human systems in response to actual or expected climatic stimuli or their effects, which moderates harm or exploits beneficial opportunities; - "coastal resources" means the land, water, minerals and nodules found on or under the seabed and living resources associated with the shoreline, water column, and marine areas of Barbados, including beaches, shorecliffs, seascapes and other resources of aesthetic value, coral reefs, coral rubble, algal beds, seagrass beds, sand dunes, mangroves, other wetlands and other ecosystems found along the shore together with the flora and fauna found in these areas: